SERVE OUR CITY

 Because People Matter

 Because People Matter exists to provide relational environments that help homeless individuals experience love, support, and healing relationships.
-Each Thursday nights volunteers cook a meal in the River West kitchen that is served to homeless guest under the Burnside Bridge.
-For more information, contact Lesley Snider at email@example.com or visit bridgetowninc.org.
+On the 2nd and 4th Thursday night of each month volunteers cook a meal in the River West kitchen that is served to homeless guests under the Burnside Bridge.
+For more information, contact Lesley Snider at firstname.lastname@example.org or visit bpmpdx.org.

 There are many ways to support children in foster care and the families who care for them: